 iPhone 14 review: Emergency SOS via satellite and crash detection

-Later this fall Apple will launch two key safety features for the iPhone 14.
+Apple will launched two key safety features for the iPhone 14.
 The first is Emergency SOS via satellite, which combines new antennas and software to connect to satellites when you can’t get a cellular or Wi-Fi signal.
-You’ll then get help from emergency services to your location.
+You’ll then get help from emergency services to your location, or can send your location to a contact.
+This is available for free for three years after the phone's activated, meaning that you'll at least make it to 2025 before needing to pay for this service.

 During a demo, the iPhone 14 locked onto a satellite quickly, and the phone walks you through a series of questions so Apple can tell dispatchers everything they know about your condition and exact location.